dojo/web-editor/README.md

 * `onRun` - A method that is called when the `Runner` is finished standing up the program.
 It does not reflect the actual state of the program.

-`Runner` is a themeable widget, with the only themeable class being `runner.base`.
+`Runner` is a themeable widget, with the only themeable class being `runner.root`.

 #### Usage